 Some of the major upgrades are as follows:

 TLS 1.3 promised major improvements in user privacy.
 In TLS 1.2, most of the SSL handshake/TLS handshake is carried out in clear text.
 This exposes the server name identification (SNI) in Client Hello or the Subject Alternate Name (SAN) in the server certificate to eavesdropping, exposing, for example, the users’ browsing history.
 To address this issue, earlier drafts of 1.3 talked about the concept of encrypted SNI (ESNI) in Client Hello, as well as encrypted server certificates in Server-Hello messages.

 By the time this new protocol version was published, ESNI support was dropped, due to performance overhead and low adoption.
 However, server certificate encryption was adopted by default.
 While this fails to provide complete user privacy, it helps the protocol to evolve since most of the handshake is now encrypted and therefore unaffected by compatibility issues with older clients.

 In previous Transport Layer Security (TLS) versions, users were allowed to renegotiate cipher suites by simply rearranging the preference list in the Server Hello.
 This could lead to downgrade attacks, where an attacker could simply rearrange the cipher suite list and downgrade the client to a vulnerable TLS or SSL version, exploiting their vulnerabilities.

 TLS 1.3 disallows renegotiation and uses the “supported_version” and “legacy_version” extensions.
 Now, TLS 1.2 and older versions are listed as “legacy_versions” when a connection is being established, while 1.3 is listed as the only “supported_version.”
 Attackers can no longer simply “shuffle” the cipher suite preference list and downgrade.

 The new 1.3 protocol introduces a new mode called the Zero Round-Trip Time (0-RTT), which saves a round trip during connection setup for certain applications.
-This method leverages pre-shared keys (PSK) from either previously established Transport Layer Security connections or some external source to increase performance and reduce latency.
+This method leverages pre-shared keys (PSK) from either previously established Transport Layer Security connections or some external source to increase performance and reduce network latency.
 However, this method introduces certain vulnerabilities, which are discussed in the next section.